'Sunday Night Football' prediction, odds: Patriots vs. Ravens picks, best bets

 Why the Ravens can win

 Quarterback Lamar Jackson is having a solid season.
 In 11 games, he has completed 63.5% of his passes for 2,210 yards and 18 touchdowns with just six interceptions and a 101.4 rating.
 He has also carried 61 times for 333 yards (5.5 average) and two touchdowns.
 In last week's win at Cincinnati, he completed 8 of 12 passes for 150 yards and two touchdowns with one interception.
-He also carried twice for 26 yards.
+Jackson also had five total touchdowns the last time he faced the Patriots, as well as over 100 yards on the ground.

 Veteran running back Derrick Henry leads the Ravens' rushing attack.
 In 14 games, he has carried 233 times for 1,125 yards (4.8 average) and 10 touchdowns.
 He has had 10 explosive plays of 20 yards or more, including a long of 59, with 55 first-down conversions.
-He also has 15 receptions for 150 yards, with a long of 44.
+He also has 15 receptions for 150 yards, with a long of 44, and he could take advantage of a New England defense with several banged-up starters.
 See which team to back at SportsLine.

 Bet Lamar Jackson to go Over 211.5 passing yards at DraftKings: